jvanhei/demand_forecasting_challenge/README.md

 <H3> Introduction </H3>
 Forecasting demand is important in many practial applications including food, retail, energy and finance.
 The goal of this project is to predict how many food items (num_orders) will be ordered from different distribution centers (center_id) serving different types of meals (meal_id).
-The objective is to predict the number of orders (num_orders) for the next 10 time-steps (week 146 to 155) minimizing the total root-mean-squared-error (RMSE).
+The objective is to predict the number of orders (num_orders) for the next 10 time-steps (week 146 to 155) minimizing the total root-mean-squared-log-error (RMSLE).
 Thanks to Analytics Vidhya for providing this dataset.
 More information can be found here: https://datahack.analyticsvidhya.com/contest/genpact-machine-learning-hackathon-1/

 Gradient boosting machine (LightGBM: https://lightgbm.readthedocs.io/en/stable/Python-Intro.html) was used.
 Various aspects including: exploratory data analysis, visualization, feature engineering, feature importance/selection and hyperparameter optimization relevant to time-series forecasting with LightGBM are presented.
-The RMSE obtained for the submitted answers was 50.8 which ranks 88 out of 1861 submissions (on 2024-05-23): https://datahack.analyticsvidhya.com/contest/genpact-machine-learning-hackathon-1/#LeaderBoard
+The RMSLE obtained for the submitted answers was 49.49 which ranks 27 out of 1861 submissions (on 2024-05-29): https://datahack.analyticsvidhya.com/contest/genpact-machine-learning-hackathon-1/#LeaderBoard